Stagecraft helps Waitrose increase gardening sales

 It recently completed work on the £40m redevelopment of the Percy Thrower Garden Centre in Shrewsbury, owned by the Wyevale Garden Centre group.

-“This is our thirtieth year in business and we are continuing with our investment and growth plans, working in a range of sectors ranging from garden and horticulture to DIY, food and high street retailers,” added Smith.
+“This is our thirtieth year in business and we are continuing with our investment and growth plans.
+We work with a range of sectors from garden and horticulture to DIY, food and high street retailers,” added Mr Evans.

 Last year the company took on additional employees and has plans for continued expansion in 2015 after extending its site.